vreon/figment/README.md

 Figment is more of a framework than an engine, and it doesn't make many assumptions about your world, so there's not much to run out-of-the-box.

-If you've already created a world (see figment-examples), ensure Redis is running, then:
+If you've already created a world (see the `examples` directory for inspiration), ensure Redis is running, then:

     $ cd /path/to/world
     $ figment run